rosalba-rodriguez/rosalba-rodriguez.github.io/README.md

 * add footer to every page
 * use buttons instead of navbar
 * make button of current page different color for focus
+* add home button to every page
+* add education to about page

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/)